The Palladian Style in Country Architecture

 How to apply Palladianism to your cottage

-1. Do not make contrasting white decorative frames.
-It is better to leave them in the color of the wall.
-At most, they can be darker, but necessarily monochrome with the wall.
-Palladianism in the later English reading suggests a freer relationship with color.
+1. Do not use contrasting white decorative frames.
+It is better to keep them in the color of the wall.
+At most they can be darker, but always in the same tone as the wall.
+In its later English reading, Palladianism allows a freer relationship with color.

-2. There shouldn't be a lot of decorations.
-It is better that they be of high quality and have a historic rather than newfangled look.
+2. There should not be a lot of decoration.
+It is better for it to be of high quality and to have a historic rather than a newfangled look.

-3. Use noble sand tones, ideally stucco, travertine, marble.
+3. Use noble sandy tones, ideally stucco, travertine, or marble.

-4. Palladian window styling is possible with additional false windows.
+4. The look of a Palladian window can be achieved with additional false windows.

-5. Make a more grand entrance, arrange a portico.
+5. Make a grander entrance; build a portico.

-6. Choose a roof in the color of deaf red clay.
-Ideally natural shingles.
+6. Choose a roof in the color of deep red clay.
+Natural shingles are ideal.

 8. Request a facade design from us.